What has a heron to do with the most devastating political decision of the last 50 years…?

 A forbidding grey shadow swung over the reed brushes.
-With a final thrash and stretch of wings the heron hung, catching the air over the leaden pond, before dangling legs dropped into the water.
+With a final thrash and stretch of wings the heron hung, catching the air over the leaden pond, dangling legs stretching for the water.
 Viewed from beneath the surface of this slab of water it was nothing less than a visitation of death.
-The bird’s neck swizzled there, twisted back.
+The bird dropped; its neck swizzled there, twisted back.
 Bright black-on-yellow bead eyes probed the pool.
-It folded sky-wide wings away on its back.
+Sky-wide wings folded across its back.

 The creature stalked the pool.
-Pale gangly legs lifted to skim the surface before descending again with improbable grace into the ooze that curdled the watery depths.
+Pale gangly legs lifted to skim the surface, descending again with improbable grace into the ooze that curdled the watery depths.
 The bird’s head sashayed back and forth, gaze darting to any movement, every ripple that might indicate prey cowering below.

 ‘OK, I get it,’ the junior minister spoke, awkwardly breaking the room’s spell of impatient silence.
 ‘The heron terrorises the pond life: the fish, the frogs, even that mean old pike by the island.
 What exactly, has this got to do with anything?’

-‘What indeed?’ heaved the General.
+‘What indeed?’ said the General.
 A smirk caught his lips.

 ‘We’ve read the brief,’ said Sir Charles who, like his minister, had known nothing about this ultra secret project team until this morning.
 We understand it’s credible, but why are we being shown footage of this bird hunting?’